wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 `pyproject.toml` for every supported variant namespace.
 It must be copied to `variant.json` as-is, including data for providers that are not used in the particular wheel.

-A provider information dictionary must include the following key:
+A provider information dictionary can contain the following keys:

-- `requires: list[str]`: A list of one or more package dependency specifiers.
-When installing the provider, all the items are processed (provided their environment markers match), but they must always resolve to a single distribution to be installed.
-Multiple dependencies can be used when different plugins providing the same namespace need to be used conditionally to environment markers, e.g. for different Python versions or platforms.

-Additionally, they may include the following keys:

 - `enable-if: str`: An environment marker defining when the plugin should be used.
-If the environment marker does not match the running environment, the provider will be disabled and the variants using its properties are deemed incompatible.
+If the environment marker does not match the running environment, the provider will be disabled and the variants using its properties will be deemed incompatible.
+If not provided, the plugin will be used in all environments.

 - `optional: bool`: Whether the provider is optional, as a boolean value.
 If it is true, the provider is considered optional and should not be used unless the user opts in to it, effectively rendering the variants using its properties incompatible.
-If it is false or missing, the provider is considered required.
+If it is false or missing, the provider is considered obligatory.

 - `plugin-api: str`: The API endpoint for the plugin.
 If it is specified, it must be an object reference as explained in the "API endpoint" section.
 If it is missing, the package name from the first dependency specifier